Natrona County Arrest Log (8/6/22 – 8/15/22) - NewsBreak

 Police Seeking Community’s Help in Searching for Missing Casper Man

-The Casper Police Department has announced that Robert Ewings has been found "safe and sound."
-The CPD wishes to thank the community for their help and support.
 The Casper Police Department is is asking for the community's help in locating a missing Casper man.
-That's according to a press release...
+That's according to a press release from the Casper Police Department, who announced that they received a report of a missing person on Monday, August 15, 2022.
+The release states that Robert Ewings...

 Election Results – Natrona County Assessor